Sabin1133/TTY-Chat/README.md

 * The implementation is linux kernel style and the code format is done accordingly hence every variable is declared at the start of every function
-* Minimal use of dynamic memory
+* Minimal use of dynamic memory allocation

 ## **Future Updates**